-Data at rest in the private cloud environment can be encrypted using vSAN software based encryption. vSAN encryption relies on external Key Management Solutions to store encryption keys and works with VMware-certified external key management servers (KMS) that are located in your own network or on-premises.
+Data at rest in the private cloud environment can be encrypted using vSAN software based encryption. vSAN encryption relies on external Key Management Solutions to store encryption keys.

-You control and manage the encryption keys yourself.
-For data in transit, we expect applications to encrypt their network communication within the internal network segments. vSphere supports encryption of data over the wire for vMotion traffic.
+For data in transit, we expect applications to encrypt their network communication within internal network segments. vSphere supports encryption of data over the wire for vMotion traffic.

 Data protection for data that is required to move through public networks